 This is a school that knows its identity and delivers it consistently.
 Parents seeking an arts-rich, values-driven primary education in Camden Town will find much to value, provided they can navigate the competitive entry process successfully.

 Yes, Holy Trinity and Saint Silas is rated Good by Ofsted (October 2021) across all inspection categories.
-Academic results are strong, with 89% of pupils reaching expected standards in reading, writing, and maths combined, well above the 62% national average.
+Academic results are strong, with 80% of pupils reaching expected standards in reading, writing, and maths combined in the 2024-25 / 2025 dataset.
 The school's distinctive arts-based curriculum, Artsmark Platinum status, and effective support for disadvantaged pupils and children with English as an additional language demonstrate educational effectiveness across multiple dimensions.

-As a voluntary aided Church of England school, Holy Trinity and Saint Silas manages its own admissions.
+As a voluntary aided Church of England school, Holy Trinity and Saint Silas sets its own admissions criteria while Reception applications are coordinated through Camden.
 Families must complete the Reception Applicants Supplementary Form and submit it to the school alongside the standard Camden Council application.
 Faith-based criteria typically feature in the oversubscription criteria, so families should carefully review the school's admissions policy on the official website.
-With 69 applications for 30 places yielding a subscription rate of 2.3, early engagement with the admissions process and understanding of faith requirements is essential.
+Early engagement with the admissions process and understanding of faith requirements is essential.

 The school's arts-based curriculum sets it apart, with drama used to explore ideas and prepare for writing, and music and art integrated across learning.
 The annual whole-school Shakespeare project, Artsmark Platinum accreditation, specialist arts facilities, and the school's founding of the Primary Shakespeare Company charity in 2009 demonstrate sustained commitment to creative education.
 This approach is combined with a strong Church of England ethos centred on care, courage, and co-operation, creating a distinctive identity among Camden primaries.

-Reading is particularly strong, with 93% reaching expected standards and an average scaled score of 109.
-Science outcomes are exceptional at 97% reaching expected standards versus 82% nationally.
-Overall, 89% achieve expected standards in reading, writing, and maths combined, and 28% reach the higher standard across all three subjects (more than triple the 8% national average).
+Reading is particularly strong, with 100% reaching expected standards and an average scaled score of 111.
+Science outcomes are strong at 90% reaching expected standards.
+Overall, 80% achieve expected standards in reading, writing, and maths combined, and 30% reach the higher standard across all three subjects.
 The school effectively supports disadvantaged pupils and children with English as an additional language, ensuring these groups make strong progress from low starting points.

 Each pupil is offered over five different creative and performing arts clubs, reflecting the school's arts focus.
 There are two choirs and an instrumental ensemble, alongside the annual Shakespeare project involving all year groups.
 The HTSS Heroes programme trains Year 5 and 6 pupils as peer support leaders.
 Parents praise the sporting and cultural opportunities available, and OPAL Playtimes provide structured recreational activities.
 The school has received multiple Healthy Schools London Bronze awards.